Nexus-Mods/NexusMods.App/docs/developers/games/0004-MountAndBlade2Bannerlord.md

 ### Diagnostics for Save Breaking Features

 Are there diagnostics for things that break saves?
+> Save files contain the mods and the versions that were used.
+We produce a warning in both BLSE and Vortex when the version mismatches (should be an error if we downgraded, but it's not implemented)
+> And there should be an error if a mod is missing

 That's not well defined in docs outside of https://docs.bannerlordmodding.com/_intro/general-recommendations.html (not linked in sidebar).